Sivacollindarmen/Retail-Sales-Analysis/README.md

   3. Normalization, cleaning and formatting

 ### Exploratory Data Analysis
-- Which year perform the best over the period?
+- Which year performed the best over the period?
-- What product category and brand perfomed and did not perform well?
+- What product category and brand performed and did not perform well?
-- Which state outpeformed thier counterparts?
+- Which state outperformed their counterparts?
-- Top sales representative per region
+- Top sales representative per region?

 ### Data Analytics
-This code was used to retrive the data points required to create the dataset, joins on various tables with relevant primary keys on the company's SQL Server.
+This code was used to retrive the data points required to create the dataset, joins on various tables with relevant primary keys on the company's SQL Server Database:

 ```Sql
 SELECT